Followers

 Ruse de Guerre

 Before dawn on March 18th, Mawhood moved several detachments of men into position on the side of the creek opposite the American forces.
 Captain William Smith was the senior officer with 300 local militiamen under his command defending the area around Quinton Bridge.
-Mawhood realized the rebels held good defensive positions behind the creek so he devised a plan to draw out the patriots.
-Undercover of darkness the British concealed small detachments of the 17th and Simcoe's Rangers in and around one Weatherby's Tavern on the Salem side of the creek, and just northeast of the road.
-On the morning of the 18th, Mawhood baited his trap by ordering an element of the 17th Foot to stage a retreat in the direction of Salem.
+Mawhood realized the rebels held strong defensive positions behind the creek, so he devised a plan to draw out the patriots.
+Under cover of darkness, the British concealed small detachments of the 17th and Simcoe's Rangers in and around Weatherby's Tavern on the Salem side of the creek, just northeast of the road.
+On the morning of the 18th, Mawhood baited his trap by ordering an element of the 17th Foot to stage a retreat toward Salem.

 Simcoe's Queen's Rangers